AnnilaMunsaf/BelgaFruitPortRobots/README.md

 Once you have all steps done, continue with the next section.

-## Getting Started

-This repository stores a template project about `EV3Dev-lang-java`.
+## Deploying the code to the robots

-Once you download in your computer the project, open your favourite Java IDE ( [Eclipse](https://eclipse.org/home/index.php) or [IntelliJ](https://www.jetbrains.com/idea/)) to import this [Gradle](https://gradle.org/) project.
-The project includes latest dependencies and an example ready to be deployed on your Robot using the `core` library from `EV3Dev-lang-java`.
+Once you download the project
+open your favourite Java IDE ( [Eclipse](https://eclipse.org/home/index.php) or [IntelliJ](https://www.jetbrains.com/idea/))
+to import this [Gradle](https://gradle.org/) project.

 The project includes some tasks to reduce the time to deploy on your robot.